Sansone Funeral Home

 The DaPonte family would like to extend their deepest gratitude to Fee’s caregivers for their compassion and dedication, especially Dr. Paul Agatiello, whose kindness and expertise brought comfort and peace during his final days.

 A Mass of Christian Burial will be held on Thursday November 6 at 10am, St. Mary’s Church, 330 Wood Street, Bristol, Rhode Island.
-Burial will be private.
+He will be laid to rest at North Burial Ground, Hope Street, Bristol.
 Calling hours are respectfully omitted.

 The family requests that you kindly omit flowers.
 In lieu, we would greatly appreciate donations to St. Jude Children’s Hospital or Dana Farber Cancer Institute.